Arzachena/Water-Volume/README.md

 1st module: Run by Cron every minute.
 Measures volume using GPIO in serial mode to interface with ultrasonic sensor.
 Stores volume readings in a table which uses triggers to make a FIFO queue.

-2nd module: Rub by Cron every hour.
+2nd module: Run by Cron every hour.
 Calculates average volume during last hour.
 Stores average in a FIFO table.

-3rd module: Rub by Cron every day.
+3rd module: Run by Cron every day.
 Calculates average volume during last day.
 Stores average in a FIFO table.

 4th module: uses Flask and Pygal to provide a web page showing zoomed and un-zoomed display of database contents.